formkit/docs-content/guides/create-a-tailwind-theme.md

 type: "tip"
 label: "User selections affect dynamic values"
 ---
-When you expose a variable to a theme user they are changing the base value when they modify a variable.
+When you expose a variable, users are changing the base value when they modify a variable.
 This means that variable usage such as `mb-$spacing(1)` is always one step on the scale above the user's _selected_ value, not the theme's default value.
 ::

-### Setting min and max for user-controlled variables
+### Setting `min` and `max` for user-controlled variables

 In most cases it makes sense to constrain the available scale for a user-configurable variable.
 Allowing our users to adjust `spacing` is great, but we probably don't want them to be able to crank the value all the way up to `96` or all the way down to `0`.
 We can constrain the range of the scale that is available to a user by using the `min` and `max` properties on our variable.